kubernetes-sigs/cloud-provider-equinix-metal/README.md

 To enable the CCM to use MetalLB v0.13.2+, you must set the configuration `METAL_LOAD_BALANCER` or config `loadbalancer` to:

 ```
-metallb:///<configMapNamespace>
+metallb:///<configMapNamespace>?crdConfiguration=true
 ```

+Note that the `?crdConfiguration=true` is _required_ in order for the CCM to correctly configure MetalLB v0.13.2+ via CRDs instead of using a ConfigMap.
+Currently, the CCM defaults to using a ConfigMap for backwards compatibility.
+In a future release, the CCM will default to using CRDs with MetalLB.

 For example:

-* `metallb:///metallb-system` - enable `MetalLB` management and update configuration in the namespace `metallb-system` (default)
+* `metallb:///metallb-system?crdConfiguration=true` - enable `MetalLB` management and update configuration in the namespace `metallb-system` (default)
-* `metallb:///foonamespace` - enable `MetalLB` management and update configuration in the namespace `metallb-system`
+* `metallb:///foonamespace?crdConfiguration=true` - enable `MetalLB` management and update configuration in the namespace `metallb-system`
-* `metallb:///` - enable `MetalLB` management and update configuration in the default namespace `metallb-system`
+* `metallb:///?crdConfiguration=true` - enable `MetalLB` management and update configuration in the default namespace `metallb-system`

 Notice the **three* slashes.
 In the URL, the namespace are in the path.

-You must also tell the CCM to configure MetalLB using CRDs instead of a ConfigMap by either:

-- Setting the `METAL_USE_CRD_FOR_METALLB` environment variable to `true`
-- Setting the `useCRDForMetalLB=true` in your CCM secret

-When enabled, CCM controls the loadbalancer by updating the required MetalLB CR (custom resources).

 If `MetalLB` management is enabled, then CCM does the following.